opendocsg/slw-judgments-backfill/2006_SGHC_48/report.md

 **Principles of revision**

-10     As I observed in _Hong Leong Finance Ltd v PP_ [2004] 4 SLR 475 at [14]:
+10     As I observed in _Hong Leong Finance Ltd v PP_ <span class="citation">[2004] 4 SLR 475</span> at [14]:

  The High Court’s revisionary powers are conferred by s 23 of the Supreme Court of Judicature Act (Cap 322, 1999 Rev Ed) (“SCJA”) and s 268 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (“CPC”).
 It is established law that such powers of revision are discretionary and must be exercised sparingly.
 The test laid down by the courts is whether the failure to exercise revisionary powers will result in serious injustice being done.
 No precise definition of what constitutes serious injustice is possible.
-However, it must generally be shown that there was something palpably wrong in the decision by the court below, which strikes at its basis as an exercise of judicial power: see Ang Poh Chuan v PP [1996] 1 SLR 326, followed in Magnum Finance Bhd v PP [1996] 2 SLR 523 and Credit Corporation (M) Bhd v PP [2000] 3 SLR 762.
+However, it must generally be shown that there was something palpably wrong in the decision by the court below, which strikes at its basis as an exercise of judicial power: see Ang Poh Chuan v PP <span class="citation">[1996] 1 SLR 326</span>, followed in Magnum Finance Bhd v PP <span class="citation">[1996] 2 SLR 523</span> and Credit Corporation (M) Bhd v PP <span class="citation">[2000] 3 SLR 762</span>.

 11     A wide discretion is vested with the High Court in the exercise of its revisionary powers.
 It is thus axiomatic that if the trial court had erred in ordering forfeiture to the extent that there was a fundamental error occasioning clear failure of justice, the High Court could exercise revisionary jurisdiction.